aldro61/kover/doc_example.md

 In order to measure the accuracy of the model obtained using Kover, we must split the dataset into a training set and a testing set.
 The training set will be used to learn a model and the testing set will be used to estimate its accuracy.
 A Kover dataset can contain multiple splits of the data.
-The command for splitting a dataset is [kover split](todo).
+The command for splitting a dataset is [kover dataset split](todo).

 Moreover, Kover being a machine learning algorithm, it has [hyperparameters](todo), i.e. user specified parameters, that must be adjusted based on the data.
 Kover can use [multiple strategies](todo) for choosing the hyperparameter values.
 In this example, we